 The detailed report that you will receive will list the preparatory measures to be taken by your airline for the upcoming audit and it will propose additional specific assistance that may be required.

-Step 2: Simulate an audit
+Step 2: Mock audit

 Comprehensive feedback will be provided, including a detailed list of the specific areas of improvements that you must address.
 You will receive a proposed Corrective Action Plan, a gap analysis and training needs assessment.